 Website: Delaware Department of Insurance

-Early Periodic Screening, Diagnosis, and Treatment (EPSDT) Benefit
+Early Periodic Screening, Diagnosis, and Treatment (EPSDT)

-EPSDT is the child health component of Medicaid and is designed to improve the health of low-income children, by financing appropriate and necessary pediatric services.
+Helping to improve the health of low-income children, by financing appropriate and necessary pediatric services.

 Helping all Americans find high-quality, comprehensive and affordable health care.